Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Logarithmic Kantorovich--Rubinstein distances

 The convergence $\mu_1\rightarrow \mu_2$ takes place in the weak topology, i.e. $\mu_1\rightharpoonup \mu_2$, because one of the most powerful properties of the Kantorovich--Rubinstein distances is that they metrize weak convergence, see \cite[Theorem 7.12]{Villani03}.
 This means that $\D_c(\mu_1,\mu_2)\rightarrow 0$ if and only if $\mu_1\rightharpoonup \mu_2$.

-The next Lemma deals with the differentiability properties of the logarithmic Kantorovich--Rubinstein distance \eqref{eq:optimal_transport_distance}.
-This is very useful for the derivation of some of the stability estimates presented on the next section, especially when measuring the distance between two solutions of the advection-diffusion equation \eqref{eq:advdiff}.
+To sum up we present a result that deals with the differentiability properties of the properties of the logarithmic Kantorovich--Rubinstein distance \eqref{eq:optimal_transport_distance}.
+This is very useful for the derivation of some of the stability estimates presented on the next section, especially when measuring the distance between two solutions of the advection-diffusion equation \eqref{eq:advdiff}. \begin{lemma} Let $\mu_1,\mu_2\in L^\infty(L^q)\cap L^1(W^{1,1})$ with $q>1$ be two solutions to the advection-diffusion equation \eqref{eq:advdiff} with vector fields $u_1$, $u_2$ and diffusion coefficients $\kappa_1$, $\kappa_2$ respectively.
+Then the mapping $t\mapsto\D_\delta(\mu_1(t),\mu_2(t))$ is absolutely continuous with